 Bioflux is an advanced, integrated ECG device and software solution for the MCT market.
 The Bioflux device is comprised of a wet electrode and worn either on a lanyard around the neck or on a belt clip around the waist.
 The Bioflux ECG reporting software will allow doctors and labs to view a patient's ECG data for monitoring and diagnostic purposes.
-Both the device and software are in accordance with MCT billing code standards, compliant with arrhythmia devices and alarms as defined by the FDA, and require 510(k) clearance, which has been obtained with respect to the software.
-However, in order to market the product, we will need to receive an additional 510(k) clearance for the device, which is expected to take from three to 12 months from the date the application is submitted, but could take longer.
+Both the device and software are in accordance with MCT billing code standards, compliant with arrhythmia devices and alarms as defined by the FDA, and require 510(k) clearance, which has been obtained.